Shopping

 We put the Vitamix through our tests on dips, nut butters and ice cones and it whizzed everything up effortlessly.
 We were left speechless.
 The Vitamix really can do it all.
 To prove it, they give you an excellent recipe book and a quick start guide, so that you can get to work instantly.

-The only faults were it's a bit noisy and it can't go in the dishwasher (you have to use the self-clean mode).
+The only faults were that it's a bit noisy and it can't go in the dishwasher (you have to use the self-clean mode).
 We took our time deliberating over whether this was worth the $700 price tag.
 That's a lot of money for a blender.
 Our conclusion was this: if blending quality is your only concern, you can't do better than the A3500 Series.
 We first reviewed it back in 2022 and re-tested again in January 2025 – in all those years, it remains unbeaten.

-Our full Vitamix A3500 Ascent Series Smart Blender review has more details
+Our full Vitamix A3500 Ascent Series Smart Blender review has more details.

 2. Braun TriForce Power Blender